gstsdev/armor-lib/README.md

 });
 ```

 At the moment, Armor only handles GET and POST requests.
-But, with the support of the community, in the future, it may support more.
+But, in the future, it may support more.

 The callback that is passed as argument must receive two parameters: a `Request` object and a `Response` object.
-The `Request` object provides information about the path requested, the search-query parameters, AND... the **path parameters**.
-This name may not sound familiar, but if you are a back-end developer, you might have seen something like this:
+The `Request` object provides information about the path requested, the search-query parameters, and the **path parameters**.
+The last name may not sound familiar, but if you are a back-end developer, you might have seen something like this:

 ```php
 $app->get('/path/to/$(section)', function(Request $req, Response $res) {